Civil War (film): Plot

 A civil war has engulfed the United States between the authoritarian federal government, led by a third-term president, and three secessionist movements.
-Despite the president claiming victory is imminent, it is widely expected that Washington, D.C. will soon be reached by the "Western Forces" (WF) led by Texas and California.
+Despite the president claiming victory is imminent, it is widely expected that Washington, D.C. will soon be reached by the "Western Forces" (WF), the joint California and Texas secessionist movement.

 After surviving a suicide bombing in New York City, jaded veteran war photographer Lee Smith and journalist colleague Joel from Reuters meet with their mentor Sammy, a reporter from The New York Times, to share their plan to interview the isolated president.
 While trying to dissuade them from heading to the capital, Sammy joins them to reach the front line at Charlottesville, Virginia.
-The following day, Lee finds Joel has allowed a young aspiring photojournalist whom Lee encountered at the bombing, Jessie Collin, to join them.
+The following day, Lee finds Joel has allowed Jessie Collin, a young aspiring photojournalist whom Lee encountered at the bombing, to join them.

-After departing the city, the group stops at a gas station protected by armed men.
-Jessie explores a nearby car wash, where she finds the men torturing two alleged looters.
+Departing the city, the group stops at a gas station protected by armed men.
+At a nearby car wash, Jessie finds the men torturing two alleged looters.
 One of the guards follows Jessie, but Lee defuses the situation by taking a photo of the man posing with his victims.
 Later, Jessie berates herself for being too scared to take pictures.
-Following an overnight stop near ongoing fighting, the group documents combat the next day as secessionist militiamen successfully assault a loyalist-held building.
-Lee recognizes Jessie's potential as a war photographer and begins to mentor her, while Jessie photographs the secessionists executing prisoners.
+The next day, following an overnight stop near ongoing fighting, the group documents combat as secessionist militiamen successfully assault a loyalist-held building.
+Lee recognizes Jessie's potential as a war photographer and begins to mentor her as Jessie photographs the secessionists executing prisoners.

 The group spends the night at a refugee camp before passing through a small town where, under watchful guard, residents attempt to live in blissful ignorance of the war.
-Later, they are caught in a sniper battle amid the remains of a Christmas fair.
-Nearby snipers mock Joel's questioning of what side they are fighting for or against, instead summarizing the situation as killing those trying to kill them.
-Jessie's nerve and photography skills improve as she becomes increasingly desensitized to violence.
-Jessie asks if Lee would photograph Jessie being killed, to which Lee responds in the affirmative.
+Later, the journalists are caught in a sniper battle amid the remains of a Christmas fair.
+Nearby snipers mock Joel's question about which side they are fighting for, instead summarizing the situation as killing those trying to kill them.
+Jessie's nerve and photographs improve as she becomes more desensitized to the violence.
+Jessie asks Lee if she would photograph Jessie being killed, to which Lee responds, "What do you think?"